Evocatis/FinalProject5802/README.md

 This follows the **Open/Closed Principle**: we can add new roles by creating new classes, without touching existing logic.

 ---

+### Why Strategy?
+Industry Knowledge

+At first glance, using a Strategy pattern might seem like overkill, especially when the logic is simple.
+But in a large, complex codebase, Strategy can be a lifesaver.
+Without it, you're often left dealing with massive if-else chains, sometimes hundreds of lines long, scattered across multiple files.
+That makes the system hard to understand and maintain.

+I saw this firsthand in a project at work.
+We had a chunk of code with 27 if statements just to determine what a user could see in a record.
+Making changes meant digging through a mess of logic and hoping to land in the right spot.
+Eventually, a senior developer on our team asked me, "Have you ever heard of the Strategy pattern?
+It could be a great fit here."

+We ended up refactoring the code using Strategy, similar to what you see in this codebase.
+The result was a much cleaner and more modular solution.
+It allowed us to programmatically obfuscate data across thousands of records in a way that was easy to extend, test, and understand.

+### What if?
+What if we didn't use the Strategy Pattern and instead shoved everything into one large if statement?
+That's exactly what I demonstrate in the WhyWeUseStrategies.cs file.
+Now imagine having to maintain or modify that massive block of logic finding the right section, understanding how one change might cause unintended side effects elsewhere, and navigating nested conditions just to update a specific behavior.
+It’s messy, fragile, and hard to scale.
+When we do use strategies, each behavior is isolated, easy to find, and safe to modify.
+That’s the power of the Strategy Pattern.

 ## Why Decorator?